 - Strain into a chilled coupe glass until half full.
 Spoon foam remaining in the shaker to the top of the cocktail, add the tonic water, and serve.

 And there you have it.
 Five delicious vegan cocktails that will not only meet most everyone’s needs.
 They are light and refreshing and I think you’ll love them.
-Let me know what you try and what you think of them.
+Let me know what you try and what you think.
+And, if you’re looking for some holiday vegan drinks, this post is for you!
 Cheers!